Bobby Fischer: Accuses Soviets of collusion

-Following his failure in the 1962 Candidates, Fischer asserted in a Sports Illustrated article, that three of the five Soviet players (Tigran Petrosian, Paul Keres, and Efim Geller) had a prearranged agreement to quickly draw their games against each other in order to conserve their energy for playing against Fischer.
+Following his failure in the 1962 Candidates, Fischer asserted in a Sports Illustrated article that three of the five Soviet players (Tigran Petrosian, Paul Keres, and Efim Geller) had a prearranged agreement to quickly draw their games against each other in order to conserve their energy for playing against Fischer.
 It is generally thought that this accusation is correct.
 Fischer stated that he would never again participate in a Candidates' tournament, since the format, combined with the alleged collusion, made it impossible for a non-Soviet player to win.
 Following Fischer's article, FIDE, in late 1962, voted to implement a radical reform of the playoff system, replacing the Candidates' tournament with a format of one-on-one knockout matches—the format that Fischer would dominate in 1971.

 Fischer defeated Bent Larsen in a summer 1962 exhibition game in Copenhagen for Danish TV.
 Later that year, Fischer beat Bogdan Śliwa in a team match against Poland in Warsaw.

 In the 1962/63 US Championship, Fischer lost to Edmar Mednis in round one.
 It was his first loss ever in a US Championship.
 Bisguier was in excellent form, and Fischer caught up to him only at the end.
 Tied at 7–3, the two met in the final round.
 Bisguier stood well in the middlegame, but blundered, handing Fischer his fifth consecutive US championship.

 Semi-retirement in the mid-1960s

 Influenced by ill will over the aborted 1961 match against Reshevsky, Fischer declined an invitation to play in the 1963 Piatigorsky Cup tournament in Los Angeles, which had a world-class field.
 He instead played in the Western Open in Bay City, Michigan, which he won with 7½/8.
 In August–September 1963, Fischer won the New York State Championship at Poughkeepsie, with 7/7, his first perfect score, ahead of Arthur Bisguier and James Sherwin.

 In the 1963/64 US Championship, Fischer achieved his second perfect score, this time against the top-ranked chess players in the country.
 This result brought Fischer heightened fame, including a profile in Life magazine.
-Sports Illustrated diagrammed each of the 11 games in its article, "The Amazing Victory Streak of Bobby Fischer".
+Sports Illustrated diagrammed each of the 11 games in its article "The Amazing Victory Streak of Bobby Fischer".
 Such extensive chess coverage was groundbreaking for the top American sports magazine.
 His 11–0 win in the 1963/64 Championship is the only perfect score in the history of the tournament, and one of about ten perfect scores in high-level chess tournaments ever.
-David Hooper and Kenneth Whyld called it "the most remarkable achievement of this kind".
-Fischer recalls: "Motivated by my lopsided result (11–0!), Dr. [Hans] Kmoch congratulated [Larry] Evans (the runner up) on 'winning' the tournament… and then he congratulated me on 'winning the exhibition'."
+Fischer recalled: "Motivated by my lopsided result (11–0!), Dr. [Hans] Kmoch congratulated [Larry] Evans (the runner up) on 'winning' the tournament... and then he congratulated me on 'winning the exhibition'."